AlexWang1017/AlexWang1017-open-source-practice-final-project-/AdminGuide.md

-# 👑 Admin Guide – Smart Message Wall
+# 👑 Admin Guide – Simple Message Wall

 This guide explains how to configure, access, and maintain the **admin system** for the Simple Message Wall.